Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev

 \section{Multicriteria Pairwise Comparison Problems}

 We now assume that $n$ alternatives are compared in pairs according to $m$ criteria.
 For each criterion $l=1,\ldots,m$, the results of pairwise comparisons are represented by a matrix $\bm{C}_{l}=(c_{ij}^{(l)})$.
 The problem is to assess the alternatives by evaluating a vector $\bm{x}=(x_{j})$ of ratings subject to constraints given by a matrix $\bm{B}=(b_{ij})$.
-Application of the log-Chebyshev approximation technique yields the multiobjective optimization problem
+Application of the log-Chebyshev approximation technique yields the following constrained multiobjective problem:

 Suppose we have a solution to the problem, which forms a nonempty set of solution vectors.
-If the solution obtained is a unique vector up to a positive factor, we normalize this vector and take its entries as absolute ratings of alternatives in the pairwise comparison problem.
+If the solution obtained is a unique vector up to a positive factor, we normalize this vector by dividing by the maximum element and take its entries as absolute ratings of alternatives in the pairwise comparison problem.
 Otherwise, the best and worst differentiating vectors of ratings are obtained respectively as the minimal solution of the maximization problem and the maximal solution of the minimization problem at \eqref{P-maxmaxi1xi-maxixi1-minmaxi1xi-maxixi1}.

-In the rest of this section, we consider three common approaches to handle problem \eqref{P-minx_maxijc1ijxixj_maxijcmijxixj-maxbijxjleqxi}, which result in different procedures to find the solution set.
-The solution techniques used are based on the max-ordering, lexicographic ordering and lexicographic max-ordering principles of optimality \cite{Ehrgott2005Multicriteria}.
+In the rest of this section, we consider three common approaches to handle problem \eqref{P-minx_maxijc1ijxixj_maxijcmijxixj-maxbijxjleqxi}, which results in the development of new procedures to find the solution set.
+The proposed solutions follow the max-ordering, lexicographic ordering and lexicographic max-ordering principles of optimality \cite{Ehrgott2005Multicriteria}.